tkawachi/sbt-doctest/README.md

 	DoctestPlugin.doctestSettings

-NOTE:
+### Using specs2

+This plugin generates tests for ScalaTest by default.
+If you use specs2, set `doctestTestFramework` to `specs2` in `build.sbt`.
+Then it will generate tests for specs2.

+	doctestTestFramework := "specs2"

+### Note for libraryDependencies

-`DoctestPlugin.doctestSettings` adds scalatest and scalacheck to `libraryDependencies`.
+`DoctestPlugin.doctestSettings` adds specific version of testing libraries to `libraryDependencies`.
 Use `DoctestPlugin.doctestSettingsWithoutLibs` instead when you specify these in `build.sbt`.
 It might be useful when you want to specify a version of scalatest/scalacheck explicitly.